dcorns/markdown/svgViewBox.md

  Referring back to our JSBin example, what if we wanted to expand our window to include both of our circles simultaneously.
 We might try to merely increase the width and height of our viewBox to give us a larger view of our virtual space.
 Set min-y and min-x back to 0.
 Then set the viewBox height to 300.
 This will exposes the entire lower circle and also leave the upper circle exposed.
 But what happened to the position of the upper circle?
 We only changed the viewBox height and the upper circle appears to have moved to the right.
 That's not what we want.
 Why did the virtual space expand horizontally as well as vertically?
 It will be easier see what happens if we add a rectangle with the same dimensions as our SVG.
 Add the the following code as the last line inside of our SVG.

      <rect x="0" y="0" width="550" height="300"/>
- Let's also set our second circle coordinates back to their original settings.
+ Let's also modify our second circle coordinates.
 Our SVG should now look like this:

     <svg width="550" height="300" viewBox="0 0 550 300">
         <circle fill="#231670" cx="50" cy="50" r="50"/>